vladmacaron/CafeHub/README.md

 # CafeHub
 iOS app for finding places in Vienna powered by Goodnight.at Lokalführer database.

-App is not finished and some bugs could persist (i.e. geocodeAddressString from human readable address to CLLocation with the help of MapKit has it's limits to the API and could not sometimes get timedout)
+App is not finished and some bugs could persist, for example: geocodeAddressString from human readable address to CLLocation with the help of MapKit has it's limits to the API and could not sometimes get timedout; Firebase free quota is only 50k reads per day

 # What was used